pytroll/pytroll/web/source/index.rst

 https://groups.google.com/group/pytroll

 .. note::
-   mpop_ version 0.13.0 with a new avhrr aapp level1b reader in pure python is out!
+   A two day Pytroll workshop will be held in Norrköping, Sweden end of November (25-26).
+Please send a message on the pytroll mailing list (pytroll@googlegroups.com) if you are interested.

-The available python packages at the moment are:
+The available pytroll python packages at the moment are:

 * pyresample_ for resampling satellite data
 * mipp_ for reading weather satellite data